acquitelol/elle/DOCS.md

 - A foreach loop is an expression that has 2 main parts:

-1. Variable declaration - Declaring a variable for each element
+1. Variable declaration - Declaring a variable for each element (which may be a tuple destructure)
-2. Iterator - The iterator value (which must have a `__len__` function defined on its type)
+2. Iterator - The iterator value (which must have an `__iter__` function defined on its type)

 - Example: